DE-RSE/de-rse.github.io/en/matrix.md

 [deRSE-offtopic](https://matrix.to/#/#de-rse.org-offtopic:matrix.org)
 : For anything not related to de-RSE, but that one might want to discuss with the de-RSE community.

+When you join the space, we kindly ask you to introduce yourself in the introductions room.
+Tell us your name, where you life, where you work, and about your hopes and dreams for the deRSE community.

 ### Additional Rooms

 On Matrix everyone can create their own rooms.